 - develop positive attitudes to learning

 The learning programme follows the children’s interests and lines of enquiry.
-Each week the children explore freely the changing natural environment.
-Our Forest School ethos is part off the curriculum and is not something that is tagged on to the learning experience.
+The children explore freely the changing natural environment.
+Our Forest School ethos is part of the curriculum and is not something that is tagged on to the learning experience.